Total Drama Island (2023)

-Total Drama Island: Reboot is the seventh season of the Canadian animated television series Total Drama, and the first season of the revival series after its eight-year hiatus, The first part of the season premiered in Italy on K2 and Discovery+ on April 10, 2023, and the second part of the season premiered in Italy on December 4, 2023.
+Total Drama Island is the sixth season of the Canadian animated television series Total Drama, and the first season of the revival series after its eight-year hiatus.
+The first part of the season premiered in Italy on K2 and Discovery+ on April 10, 2023, and the second part of the season premiered in Italy on December 4, 2023.
 The first part of the season also premiered in the United States on June 1, 2024, and the second part of the season premiered on May 31, 2025 on Cartoon Network with the episodes dropping next day on Max.

 The season was produced by Fresh TV and Corus Entertainment, in association with Cartoon Network and the BBC, and distributed by Cake Entertainment.
-Despite being announced as two, 13-episode seasons, it was later revealed in the credits of the second half that they were one, 26-episode season, similar to the previous season.
+Despite being announced as two 13-episode seasons, it was later revealed in the credits of the second half that they were one 26-episode season, similar to the previous season.
 Unlike previous seasons, there are no alternate endings.